 Where will we find class lists, exam schedules, etc?

 Until we go live with our Student Information system, you will continue to use Banner to generate class lists and access other student information.
-You’ll access Banner through the new myLangara SharePoint site, which goes live in November 2019.
+You’ll access Banner through the myLangara (Employees) site.

 What is this project about?

 Workday@Langara, Langara’s ERP Project, will change how we collect, manage, and report on data and make it easier to share data between different areas of the organization: finance, human resources and student information.
 Beyond updating our technological systems, we will also streamline our processes and make important decisions about we can best serve staff, students, faculty and our wider community now and in the future.
 Our new system will be user-friendly, update in real-time and require less manual processing.

 Workday is the software provider we have selected and our implementation partner Deloitte is helping us determine the best way to changeover to our new system while maintaining our normal operations.

 The Workday@Langara project is structured into two waves.
 HCM (People and Culture) and Finance systems are in Wave 1 and Student Information is in Wave 2.
 The majority of the HCM and Finance parts of the project were included in Wave 1A, which went live on January 6, 2020.
 The remainder of HCM and Finance will go live at a later date.*

 Wave 2 (Student Information) will be divided into Wave 2A, Wave 2B and Wave 2C.
 For more details on what is included in the project, please see project scope

 Who is working on the project?
 Who is involved?